rmorshea/labox/docs/src/index.md

 pip install lakery[all]  # all built-in extras
 ```

-See [integrations](integrations.md) for a list of available extras.
+See the "Integrations" for the full list of extras.

 ## Basic Usage